The Biggest Wedding Giveaway of 2024: Sign Up on WeddingWire India and Stand a Chance to Win Rs 15,00,000 For Your Dream Wedding - www.lokmattimes.com

 The Biggest Wedding Giveaway of 2024: Sign Up on WeddingWire India and Stand a Chance to Win Rs 15,00,000 For Your Dream Wedding

-PNN New Delhi [India], January 18: WeddingWire India, the Indian subsidiary of The Knot Worldwide, a wedding technology platform ...
+WeddingWire India New Delhi (India), January 19: WeddingWire India, the Indian subsidiary of The Knot Worldwide, a wedding technology platform ...

-New Delhi [India], January 18: WeddingWire India, the Indian subsidiary of The Knot Worldwide, a wedding technology platform connecting engaged couples with local wedding professionals, launched the 2nd edition of the biggest wedding giveaway of the year - Win Your Dream Wedding 2024.
-Those who are planning a wedding in 2024 can sign up on this competition landing page before 11:59 p.m. on February 29, 2024, IST to participate, and one lucky couple will win Rs15 lacs to book their dream wedding venue and vendors on the WeddingWire India marketplace.
+New Delhi (India), January 19: WeddingWire India, the Indian subsidiary of The Knot Worldwide, a wedding technology platform connecting engaged couples with local wedding professionals, launched the 2nd edition of the biggest wedding giveaway of the year – Win Your Dream Wedding 2024.
+Those who are planning a wedding in 2024 can sign up on this competition landing page before 11:59 p.m. on February 29, 2024, IST to participate, and one lucky couple will win ₹15 lacs to book their dream wedding venue and vendors on the WeddingWire India marketplace.

 Sign up to Participate